19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [S 233/2018 wef 01/05/2018]

-(28I) Methyl 2-[1-(5-fluoropentyl)-1H-indazole-3-carboxamido]-3-methylbutanoate (also known as 5-Fluoro-AMB) and its 1-pentanoate and 2-methylbutanoate isomers and their respective fluoro positional isomers in the pentyl group
+(28I) Methyl 2-[1-(5-fluoropentyl)-1H-indazole-3-carboxamido]-3-methylbutanoate (also known as 5-Fluoro-AMB or 5-Fluoro-MMB-PINACA) and its pentanoate isomers and their respective fluoro positional isomers in the pentyl group

-[S 233/2018 wef 01/05/2018]
+[S 792/2019 wef 01/12/2019]

 (28J) Methyl 2-[1-(5-fluoropentyl)-1H-indole-3-carboxamido]-3, 3-dimethylbutanoate (also known as 5-Fluoro-MDMB-PICA) and its hexanoate isomers and their respective fluoro positional isomers in the pentyl group

 [S 233/2018 wef 01/05/2018]

+(28K) Methyl 2-[1-(5-fluoropentyl)-1H-indole-3-carboxamido]-3-phenylpropanoate (also known as 5-Fluoro-MPP-PICA or 5-Fluoro-MPhP-PICA or MPHP-2201) and its fluoro positional isomers in the pentyl group

+[S 792/2019 wef 01/12/2019]

 (29) N-Methyl-1-(4-fluorophenyl)propan-2-amine (also known as 4-Fluoromethamphetamine or 4-FMA) and its fluoro positional isomers in the phenyl ring